 If you are an Early Decision applicant who is not admitted, your application may be deferred for consideration during the regular admissions cycle.
-In that case, you’ll be considered for admission only after submitting your midyear grades.
-You’ll be notified of a final admission decision in late March – early April.
+In that case, you’ll be considered for admission only after submitting your mid year grades.
+You’ll be notified of a final admission decision in late March.

 Financial aid applicants:

-Please note: Early Decision applicants will not receive notification of any full-tuition merit awards until late March – early April.
-Students applying for need-based aid who meet the eligibility requirements will be notified of their financial aid awards in their admission package.
+Please note: Early Decision applicants selected for full-tuition merit awards will be notified in late March.
+Students applying for need-based aid who meet the eligibility requirements will receive their financial aid decision notification at the time of their admission decision.

 Early Admission Program